 This Indian adaptation of Emma centers around a wealthy woman who decides to become a matchmaker for a “naive village belle” as the IMDB summary puts it.
 It’s been nominated for three film awards, so I’d say it’s definitely worth watching.

-General, Jane Austen Inspired:
+Jane Austen inspired adaptations

 Lost in Austen (TV Miniseries, 2008)